Desperate Cities Consider 'Safe Injection' Sites For Opioid Users

 And even if local police can be convinced, the proposal is likely to provoke a standoff with the federal government, which has promised to aggressively crack down on similar plans in Vermont.

-Patrick Trainer, a special agent with the Drug Enforcement Agency's Philadelphia field office, says he is no fan of the model.
+Patrick Trainer, a special agent with the Drug Enforcement Administration's Philadelphia field office, says he is no fan of the model.

 "The concept, for us, with safe injection sites, is just not a concept we can get behind," Trainer says.